juanDango/MachineLearning/README.md

-# MachineLearning
+# Machine Learning
-A repository to learn octave and machine learning
+This repository is to upload some machine learning programs in Octave The purpose is to learn the basics of ML